symfony/symfony-docs/console.rst

     $ php bin/console docker --context=prod compose up web --detach

-Only the leaf runs; the group binds ``--context`` and the leaf reads it from the input of the ``docker`` level.
-Run bare, a group without code of its own lists its sub-commands on the error output and exits with ``1``, the way a namespace does.
+Only the leaf runs: the group binds ``--context`` and the leaf reads it from the input of the ``docker`` level.
+The sub-command does not inherit the options of the group, and only the spaced form puts the group in the
+chain: run as ``docker:compose:up``, the leaf gets ``null`` from ``getInput('docker')``.

-The description, help, usages, aliases and hidden flag of the class-level attribute apply to the group, and a hidden group hides its sub-commands as well.
-A command registered under the same name as a group keeps that name, so define a ``Command`` subclass to give the group code of its own.
+When you run the group on its own, it lists its sub-commands on the error output and exits with ``1``, the same as a bare namespace.
+The description, help, usages, aliases and hidden flag of the class-level attribute apply to the group.
+A hidden group hides its sub-commands as well.

 .. note::

-    Registering a group by hand needs a class of its own: with the Console component alone,
-    ``$application->addCommand($commands->up(...))`` registers the
+    A command registered under the name of a group keeps that name, so a group that needs code of its own is a ``Command`` subclass.
+Such a subclass is also the way to define a group without the service
+    container: passing a method to ``Application::addCommand()``
-    method commands, not the group.
+    registers that method command alone, not its group.

 Declaring Options in the Attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~